shangzixie/my_knowledge_dictionary/9_Database/postgreSQL/index_bloat/check_index_bloat.md

               /* per page header, fixed size: 20 for 7.X, 24 for others */
               24 AS pagehdr,
               /* per page btree opaque data */
-              16 AS pageopqdata,
-              /* per tuple header: add IndexAttributeBitMapData if some cols are null-able */ CASE WHEN max(coalesce(s.null_frac,0)) = 0
+              16 AS pageopqdata, -- maybe the special space in Page Layout /* per tuple header: add IndexAttributeBitMapData if some cols are null-able */ CASE WHEN max(coalesce(s.null_frac,0)) = 0
-                THEN 2 -- IndexTupleData size
+                THEN 2 -- IndexTupleData size               -- maybe the tid+tinfo
                 ELSE 2 + (( 32 + 8 - 1 ) / 8) -- IndexTupleData size + IndexAttributeBitMapData size ( max num filed per index + 8 - 1 /8)
               END AS index_tuple_hdr_bm,
               /* data len: we remove null values save space using it fractionnal part from stats */